-We’ve all had those nightmarish experiences with air conditioners that are unbearably noisy.
-To stop you getting stuck with a dud, I’ve researched and reviewed the quietest portable air conditioners on the market.
+We’ve all had those nightmarish experiences with air conditioners that are unbearably loud.
+To stop you getting stuck with a dud, I’ve researched and reviewed the quietest portable ac’s on the market.

 Need a Quick Recommendation?

-Not everyone wants to read detailed reviews – so here’s our top overall picks.
+Not everyone wants to read detailed reviews – so here’s the best models up-front.